nautobot/nautobot/nautobot/docs/development/getting-started.md

 Check out the [Poetry usage guide](https://python-poetry.org/docs/basic-usage/) for more tips.

 !!! note
-	Unless otherwise noted, all following commands will assumed to be ran inside the virtualenv.
+	Unless otherwise noted, all following commands should be executed inside the virtualenv.

 !!! hint
 	Use `poetry shell` to enter the virtualenv.